tqangxl/lacdu/README.md

 # lacdu
-Liveschool Auto-Call and Database Update
+LiveSchool Auto-Call and Database Update

 This script is a proof-of-concept and under development.
 It has not be tested in production.